Settings Menu

 UTM/USNG in NAD27 grid lines as seen on the web.

 Please note that if you wish to include gridlines on a generated PDF or JPEG, you must select to display these in the Print Options menu.
-To learn more about printing options, go to the Print lesson.
+To learn more about printing options, go to the PDF Printing page.

 This setting is only available on the web on an unsaved map.
 Selecting this option displays additional information in the map URL such as the coordinates for the center of the map, zoom level and base layers and overlays selected.
 Changes to any of these will be reflected and displayed in the map URL.